take-it-home/ProMage/Readme.md

 **Pros**: Simple to work with, Schema-less so allows flexibility in data structure, performant for real-time applications, scalable

 **Cons**: Not suitable for complex transactions and relationships

+Event emitting: currently we used appEmitter for simplicity and demo purposes.
+In production my preference will be a more sphisticated message broker